gellmr/App472.Solution/README.md

 - Security
 - * Logins <-- `(right click)` <-- `New Login`

-Here we will create a login for our app to use when connecting to the database.
+Here we will create a login for our app to use, when connecting to the database.

 Login name: App472
 SQL Server authentication: